 It now includes all the functionality of the Odysseus downgrade tool, allowing users to levy their saved blobs to upgrade, downgrade, or restore their devices to unsigned firmware, hassle-free.
 In this guide, we’ll show you how.

-If you’re looking to downgrade a 64-bit device, check out my Prometheus guide, which details how to use the futurerestore tool on newer models.
+If you’re looking to downgrade a 64-bit device, check out my futurerestore guide, which details how to use the futurerestore tool on newer models.

 - A 32-bit device.